chovanecm/snow-run/README.md

 snow table fields TABLE_NAME
 ```

-This will produce output of all fields on the table (including inherited fields), their labels and data type.
+This will output all fields on the table (including inherited fields), their labels and data type.

 Example:
 ```console